rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 > Curiosities :

-Every computer language is different.
-In that sense, they are like the English and French comparison.
-Some program written in the JavaScript language will barely be understood by a COBOL language Developer.
+Every computer language is different, like the English and French comparison.
+Said that, a program written in one language could be hard to understand from another language developer.

-Every computer language has a set of reserved words, or its vocabulary.
-Some have 50, others have 400 keywords.
-The number of words do not imply power in the same way you can tell French is not more powerful than English.
-They all tells a story.
+Every computer language has a set of reserved words.
+Some have 50 others have 400 keywords.
+The number of words do not mean power, they all tell a story.

-Is there any similar computer languages like Portuguese and Spanish ?
-Yes, languages like Perl and PHP are similar, you almost can jump from one to the other.
+Is there similar computer languages like Portuguese and Spanish ?
+Yes, languages like Perl and PHP are similar, you can jump from one to the other and quiet understand what they are saying.